hm-lang/core/proposals/array.md

     to [INDEX, NEW_T] ITERATOR;

     # access the array at the given index, either for getting or setting.
+    # accessing outside the bounds of the array will resize the array and
+    # create default initialized values up to that point.
     NEW_T GS MD this(INDEX);

     # get or set the size of the array.